RapidSOS

 RapidSOS is an intelligent safety platform that securely links data to 9-1-1 and first responders.
 It connects more than 500 million devices directly to 15,000+ first responder agencies.

-Founded in 2012 by Michael Martin and Nicholas Horelik, RapidSOS pairs with IoT companies to improve caller data accuracy in 9-1-1 centers.
+Founded in 2012 by Michael Martin and Nicholas Horelik, RapidSOS partners with IoT companies to improve caller data accuracy in 9-1-1 centers.
 RapidSOS’ first product was the Haven mobile application.
 Since its foundation, the company has sent emergency data to 9-1-1 telecommunicators without users needing to use an app.

-The company has introduced product offerings such as RapidSOS Connect, RapidSOS Portal, and RapidSOS Integrations.
+The company has introduced product offerings such as RapidSOS Safety, RapidSOS Portal, RapidSOS Premium, and RapidSOS Integrations.
 RapidSOS has working relations with companies like Apple, Axon, Uber, Google, Cove, Simplisafe, Sirius XM and MedicAlert to facilitate emergency response.